 A standalone freezer is a box powered by electricity used to freeze food similar to a refrigerator freezer, standalone freezers typically provide more space than fridge freezers.
-Older freezers will use over 100% more energy than newer Energy Star rated models, a modern freezer will use between 100 and 400 watts of power, with 200 watts on average.
+Older freezers will use over 100% more energy than newer Energy Star rated models.
+A modern freezer will use between 30 and 100 watts of power depending on size, indoor temperature & efficiency.
+For a typical modern 15 Cu.
+Ft. freezer about 300 kWh is used annually or an average of 35 watts, this power consumption is already factoring compressor cycles and yearly temperature changes in the northern hemisphere.
+You may experience significantly higher energy use depending on when, where and how energy measurement is done on a standalone freezer.

 Hours Used Per Day: Enter how many hours the device is being used on average per day, if the power consumption is lower than 1 hour per day enter as a decimal.
 (For example: 30 minutes per day is 0.5)